 Today I am going to the saddest place on Earth.
 I booked my flight just last night, packed my suitcases and readied myself.
-You might be wondering where I am going but I am just speaking metaphors.
+You might be wondering where I am going, but I am only speaking metaphors.

 Don’t say I didn’t warn you that it is a sad article.
 It is about a death of real love, it’s the last page of our love book, it is a separation of lives that were once merged – but above of it all it’s a story of courage.

 Late at night when I come face to face with my demons, I can’t help my thoughts from coming – I want you back.
-The way how your hands fit mine, the letters I wrote to make you smile, the hugs I got from you when I wait for you after long hours of work – these mere familiarity of you haunts me down before I go to sleep.
-My brain makes my pain feel so alive that I only hoped it will end sooner.
+The way how your hands fit mine, the letters I wrote to make you smile, the hugs I got from you when I wait for you after long hours of work – these mere familiarities of you haunt me down before I go to sleep.
+My brain makes my pain feel so alive that I only hoped it would end sooner.

-They say we get to meet and love people at different times of our lives.
-How many person did I love before you, it doesn’t really matter.
-At this point in time, it is needless to say that out of all the people I’ve loved before – you’re the greatest love my heart has ever known.
+They say we get to meet and love people at different times in our lives.
+How many people did I love before you, it doesn’t matter?
+At this point, it is needless to say that out of all the people I’ve loved before – you’re the greatest love my heart has ever known.

-As I write this part of my life, I bid goodbye to all the hopes that has kept me from moving on.
+As I write this part of my life, I bid goodbye to all the hopes that have kept me from moving on.
 I’ve finally talked myself out of thinking you will come back so I can start looking on a brighter future.
 Thanks for those sleepless nights.
-This heart may continue to beat for you, but I will make sure I’ll learn to love my life after you and you don’t have to worry if I am hurting.
+This heart may continue to beat for you, but I will make sure I’ll learn to live my life after you, and you don’t have to worry if I am hurting.

 To my ex-lover, you are nothing but a beautiful painting in my mural.
-I can go on with my life thinking that we both have painted colors in each other’s life like no one else could.
-I’m turning this page with forgiveness and a promise to myself that if ever a girl walks into my life I’ll be brave to love her and put down the walls to protect my healing heart.
+I can go on with my life, thinking that we both have painted colors in each other’s presence as no one else could.
+I’m turning this page with forgiveness and a promise to myself that if ever a girl walks into my life, I’ll be brave to love her and put down the walls to protect my healing heart.